Mechaferret/resque-pubsub/README.md

     subscribe 'test_topic', :reader_message => :custom_message_method

-Note that this hasn't been tested yet.

 The namespace that pubsub uses in Resque defaults to 'resque:pubsub' but can be configured by setting the constant Resque::Plugins::Pubsub::Exchange::PUBSUB_NAMESPACE.

-Note that this hasn't been tested yet either.

 Install